james-sciortino/ise-teams-bot/ise-readme.md

 * The new authentication maintains the same authentication session ID.
 #### Purpose
 * Target an endpoint for reauthentication to ISE in order to apply a new auth-z policy, or assign a new logical identity group.
-* In some cases, CoA may be needed to ensure that an ANC policy is applied.
+* In some scenarios, CoA may be needed to ensure an ANC policy is applied.
 #### Headers
 * Content-Type: application/xml
 * Accept: application/xml